 4. Plant Photosynthesis

-Fine particles when settled over leaves block the penetration of sunlight into leaves and disrupt process of plant photosynthesis.
-Generation of Abrasions and radiative heat affects photosynthesis of plants due to layering of PM2.5 over leaves.
+Fine particles, when settled over leaves, block the penetration of sunlight into leaves and disrupt the process of plant photosynthesis.
+The generation of abrasions and radiative heat affects the photosynthesis of plants due to the layering of PM2.5 over leaves.
 This reduces photon flux reach towards photosynthetic tissues.

 5. Deposition in water bodies

-Settling of toxic PM2.5 containing heavy metals into water bodies including streams and oceans affects the marine and aquatic ecosystems.
+The settling of toxic PM2.5-containing heavy metals into water bodies, including streams and oceans, affects the marine and aquatic ecosystems.
 Several aquatic life forms die due to their reduced acidic tolerance.
-This also impacts human when they include contaminated aquatic food in their diet.
+This also impacts humans when they include contaminated aquatic food in their diet.

 6. Disturbing ecosystems

-Particulate Matter also disrupts the food chain and food web in ecosystem because of their shared dependencies, different toxicity tolerance and associated effects.
-Its concentration affecting the ecosystem has directly links to climate change.
+Particulate matter also disrupts the food chain and food web in the ecosystem because of their shared dependencies, different toxicity tolerances, and associated effects.
+Its concentration affecting the ecosystem has direct links to climate change.

 B. Impacts of PM2.5 on human health

-In epidemiological studies, severe health effects are linked with particulate matter having diameter of 2.5 microns.
-The effects of Particulate Matter in human body depend on its exposure duration and concentration.
+In epidemiological studies, severe health effects are linked with particulate matter having a diameter of 2.5 microns.
+The effects of particulate matter in the human body depend on its exposure duration and concentration.

-Health effects of PM2.5 differ with age group, gender and race.
-Studies and research show white people, children and women are highly susceptible to being effected when exposed to it.
+The health effects of PM2.5 differ by age group, gender, and race.
+Studies and research show white people, children, and women are highly susceptible to being affected when exposed to it.

-Particulate Matter have tendency to carry toxic materials with themselves due to their reduced diameter and increased surface area.
-The small sized PM easily escapes from nostrils and penetrates deep down towards the bronchi and alveoli corroding alveolar wall in lungs.
+Particulate matters have a tendency to carry toxic materials with themselves due to their reduced diameter and increased surface area.
+The small-sized PM easily escapes from nostrils and penetrates deep down towards the bronchi and alveoli, corroding the alveolar wall in the lungs.